 Vaccines are important for preserving the life of your pet.
 Your veterinarian will tell you what vaccines your puppy will need at what stage of their growth, while any shelter should be able to supply you with the current vaccinations that have been administered to your dog during the adoption consultation.

 Any pet, young or older, is going to have an awkward adjustment period during those first few weeks in your home.
 Be patient and accommodating with your new pup, and let the animal get used to you and the new environment.
 There is a myriad of new smells and stimuli that your pet is going to need to investigate and process.
+If you're brining home a new puppy, be sure to give them a regular schedule to help with the puppy training process.

 With respect to shelter dogs or any pet that has come from a previous home, there may be some traumatic triggers the dog is still working through.
 Discipline may have been harsh and meted out with a variety of seemingly normal or innocent everyday objects.
 Even certain words or your tone of voice could be enough to frighten the dog.
 You may need to work hard with your pet to deprogram their fears through positive reinforcement and plenty of love and kindness.